erithobra/databases/sql-relational-mapping-lesson/README.md

 Let's think about a high school situation where students have many courses and courses have many students.

 How do we do this?
-We _could_ attempt to use the previous approach (wrong) and put ALL of the student IDs associated with each course in each row of the `Courses` table AND ALL of the course IDs associated with each student in each row on the `Students` table.
+We _could_ attempt to use the previous approach (wrong) and put ALL of the student IDs associated with each course in each row of the `courses` table AND ALL of the course IDs associated with each student in each row on the `students` table.

 However, we'd just be putting arbitrary amounts of columns in our tables, and the end result is not pretty: